JIEMIN1995/Self-Driving-Nanodegree/README.md

 2. Sensor Fusion, Localization, and Control
 3. Path Planning, Concentrations, and Systems

-I am new here and still in the term1.
+Term3 will be completed in the future.
 Welcome guys to share experience with me in this project.